NgoDuongwww/web_ba_tuyet/readME.md

 2️⃣ **Set up the database**: Import the provided SQL file into MySQL.
 3️⃣ **Configure database connection** in `db_connect.php`.
 4️⃣ **Run the application** on a local server or deploy it online.

 ---
-## 🎮 **User Guide**
-1️⃣ Browse the catalog and view product details.
-2️⃣ Add products to the cart and proceed to checkout.
-3️⃣ Admins can log in to manage products and orders.

----
 ## 🛠 Technologies Used